jessicalumian/undergrad-dev/lesson.md

 ```
 head ecoli-K12-assembly.fa
 ```

+*Discussion questions:*

-> What can you tell by looking at the assembly?
+- What can you tell by looking at the assembly?
-> What can't you tell?
+- What can't you tell?
-> What do we still need to find out?
+- What do we still need to find out?

 ## Annotations: Install Prokka

 Download and extract the latest version of Prokka: